Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Experimental Results

 For each of the datasets, we can see that the uncollapsed samplers have difficulty proposing good features in high dimensional space.
 In terms of predictive log likelihood, we perform favorably for each of the data sets against all the sampling methods except against the variational inference.
 For the uncollapsed sampler, the results demonstrate that it is difficult for the sampler to propose good locations from the prior in high dimensional space and as a result, very few new features are instantiated relative to the size of the data.
 While the collapsed sampler can still propose good features, the timing results in Figures~\ref{fig:MNIST_comparison}, \ref{fig:yale_comparison}, \ref{fig:cifar_comparison} show that Neal's Algorithm 8 is far slower than the accelerated algorithm with regards to convergence time, due to the fact that it is not inherently a parallelizable sampling algorithm.
 In fact, the accelerated sampler never even reaches convergence to a local mode in any of the image data set experiments.
+Even with the parallel hybrid method from \cite{Zhang:2016}, the sampler has trouble proposing new features, as evidenced by the lack of new features throughout the duration of the sampler, which suggests that having an effective feature proposal mechanism is crucial for exploring the posterior space.